 This procedure is performed by a few surgeons in the U.S. It’s not available at every hospital and not every surgeon can do it.
 Furthermore, very few centers have the required surgical volume year over year in order to maintain consistent outcomes.
 This is why I feel bad when I talk with people who’ve had traditional heart valve surgery simply because they didn’t know a minimally invasive option existed.

 Commonly, these people were treated in reputable medical centers.
 They simply didn’t know to ask.
 I hope that changes soon and everyone who wants minimally invasive heart valve surgery can get it.

 If you need a heart valve replaced and you are considering surgery, please be sure to ask your doctor a few simple questions:

 - How many minimally invasive surgeries have you performed?

 - Stroke rate

 - Transfusion rate

 If you’re told you need heart valve surgery, ask about minimally invasive options.
-If your doctor doesn’t offer them, ask for a referral or seek a second opinion.
-You may have to travel, but it will be worth it.
+If your doctor doesn’t offer them, call us for a second opinion.
+If you end up having surgery, you may have to travel but it will be worth it.

 Learn more about Dr. Doolabh’s minimally invasive heart valve surgical procedure.